8 Tips to Master Your Budget in YNAB

 - Or set up a Category Group for Christmas with Categories for each person on your shopping list, dining out, dining in, travel or tickets to special holiday events.

-And, of course, if you want to take things a step further, add goals to make sure you’re proactively saving for your, um, savings.
+And, of course, if you want to take things a step further, add targets to make sure you’re proactively saving for your, um, savings.

 Arrange Categories by Importance